source-foundry/set-unicoderange/README.md

 $ python3 set-unicoderange.py [FONT PATH 1] (FONT PATH 2)...(FONT PATH n)
 ```

 The script detects the code points available in the font and automatically sets the OpenType OS/2.ulUnicodeRange bit flags 1 - 4.
+If *any* code point is found in a range, the corresponding range bit is set.
+If there are no code points in a range, the corresponding range bit is cleared.

+The font write is in place on the path that you enter on the command line.

 ### Example